Home

 2022-05-07 05:36:17

-U.S. District Decide James Boasberg mentioned Aaron Mostofsky was “actually on the front lines” of the mob’s attack on Jan.
+U.S. District Judge James Boasberg said Aaron Mostofsky was “actually on the front traces” of the mob’s attack on Jan.
 6, 2021.

-“What you and others did on that day imposed an indelible stain on how our nation is perceived, both at house and abroad, and that may’t be undone,” the decide told Mostofsky, 35.
+“What you and others did on that day imposed an indelible stain on how our nation is perceived, both at house and overseas, and that can’t be undone,” the choose instructed Mostofsky, 35.

-Boasberg also sentenced Mostofsky to at least one year of supervised release and ordered him to carry out 200 hours of neighborhood service and pay $2,000 in restitution.
+Boasberg also sentenced Mostofsky to one year of supervised release and ordered him to perform 200 hours of group service and pay $2,000 in restitution.

 Mostofsky had requested the judge for mercy, saying he was ashamed of his “contribution to the chaos of that day.”